nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ```
 ## 1.2 Conceptual Aside - Name-Value Pairs and Objects
 ### Name/Value Pair
-- A name which maps to a unique value, can be defined more than once, but can
-have only one value in any given execution context

 ### Object
-- A collection of Name/Value pairs, a function also counts as a value
+- A collection of **Name/Value pairs**, a function also counts as a value.
+- A name which maps to a unique value, can be defined more than once, but can have only one value in any given execution context
-- If the value is a primitive, it's called a property.
-- If the value is a function, it's called a method.
+- If the value is a primitive, it's called a **property**. & If the value is a function, it's called a **method**.
 ## 3.The Global Environment and The Global Object

 **Global execution context** - the base execution context.
-It creates global object and special variable called `this`.
+It creates global object and special variable called `this` .
 In a browser `this` global object is `window`.

 ### Hoisting
-- Memory space is allocated for functions and variables, but variables are not
-yet defined.
-All values in JS are set initially to **undefined**.
+- When parser runs through code it recognizes where you created variables and functions and it sets up memory space for them.
+So before your code begins to be executed, JS engine has already set aside memory space for all the variables and functions you created.
+When the code begins to execute line by line it can access it.

+- However, for variables JS engine puts a placeholder `undefined`, because it doesn't know what it's value will ultimately end up being until it starts executing that line of
+code.
 - Avoid using hoisting.
 Always declared methods and variables before using them because of the way JS works, you can write in your code a call to a function before an actual function and it will execute without any errors.

 ```javascript